lowdefy/blocks-aggrid/README.md

 - `autoSize`: When called, auto size columns.
 The following can be passed as the first argument of `args`.
       - `skipHeader: boolean`: Do not consider header content width when auto-sizing columns.
       - `columnIds: string[]`: List of `colId`s for which to calculate auto-size when called.
+- `setFilterModel`: When called, apply filter model to table.
+See https://www.ag-grid.com/javascript-data-grid/filter-api/ for model details.

 ### AgGridAlpine Example